Automating the Upgrade Process¶

 upgradeTrigger : Trigger () upgradeTrigger = Trigger with initialize = pure () updateState = \_msg -> pure () registeredTemplates = AllInDar heartbeat = None rule = triggerRule

-In our rule, we first filter out all agreements and certificates issued by
+In our rule, we first filter out all agreements and coins issued by

 us.
 Next, we iterate over all agreements.
 For each agreement we filter

-the certificates by the owner of the agreement and finally upgrade the certificate
+the coins by the owner of the agreement and finally upgrade the coin

 by exercising the

 Upgrade choice.
-We mark the certificate as pending
+We mark the coin as pending

 which temporarily removes it from the ACS and therefore stops the

-trigger from trying to upgrade the same certificate multiple times if the
+trigger from trying to upgrade the same coin multiple times if the

 rule is triggered in quick succession.